alospeaks/cisco-dc-automation/LabGuide/section-2-1-docker.md

 1. Switch to your terminal Window.
 2. type `source source.docker`  Note: you should be in the training folder to run this command.
 2. type `docker ps`
 3. This will show you all the containers running on your docker host.
 Your docker host name is `default`.
 You should not see any containers at this time.
-We going to create containers in the next exercise.
+We are going to create containers in the next section (containers).

 ### Common Docker-machine commands